 - Management has the authority to impose rules;

 - Rules can easily be respected on the basis of established methods.

-It is an ideal model for management to bring an organisation’s power structure into focus.
+It is an ideal model for management and its administration to bring an organisation’s power structure into focus.

 With these observations, he lays down the basic principles of bureaucracy and emphasises the division of labour, hierarchy, rules and impersonal relationship.

 Below is a more detailed explanation of the 6 management principles of a bureaucracy:

 Tasks are divided into simple, routine categories on the basis of competencies and functional specialisations.
 Every employee is responsible for what he/she does best and knows exactly what is expected of him/her.

 By dividing work on the basis of specialisation, the organisation directly benefits.
 Each department has specific powers.
 As a result, there is a delineation of tasks and managers can approach their employees more easily when they do not stick to their tasks.

 Every employee knows exactly what is expected of him/ her and what his/ her powers are within the organisation.
 Every employee has a specific place within the organisation and is expected to solely focus on his/ her area of expertise.